raywang13/Discrete-Sets-Using-Linked-Lists/README.md

+##Discrete Set Implementation Using Linked Lists in C

 A C program that implements a set abstract data type with operations union, intersection and set difference.
 Input to the program will be a sequence of single characters separated by white space.
 These indicate which operations should be carried out: